Parsons (Livestock) Ltd v Uttley Ingham & Co Ltd: Facts

 Parsons farmed pigs.
 They bought bulk food storage hoppers from Uttley Ingham, who installed them on the farm.
 The ventilator top was not unsealed as it should have been when it was installed.
 Parsons did not notice this (it was 28 feet high).
 The pignuts became mouldy.
 Parsons saw this, but thought it would do them no harm.
 254 pigs died from E. coli.
 Parsons sued Uttley Ingham for damages for loss of the pigs and trading profits.

 Judgment

 The Court of Appeal all held that the loss was not too remote.
 But the majority, Scarman LJ and Orr LJ held that the type of loss rather than the actual loss is relevant when applying the contract remoteness test.
 Scarman LJ agreed that it would be absurd if the test generally was different in contract or tort – just because of the cause of action.
 Lord Denning MR (dissenting on the reasoning) would have held that a distinction should be drawn in contract between loss of profit and physical damage.
 He relied on Hart and Honoré to say that a distinction between economic loss and physical damage is ‘emerging’ in contract, like in tort.
 For economic losses, it should have been foreseen as a ‘serious possibility’.
 For physical damage, there should be compensation if there is only a ‘slight possibility’.

-The plaintiffs, H Parsons (Livestock) Ltd, have a fine herd of nearly 700 pigs at their farm in Derbyshire.
-They call it the Wayside Herd.
-They manage it most efficiently.
-They feed the pigs on special pignuts.
-They use about 10 tons a month of these pignuts.
-In order to store and handle the pignuts, the plaintiffs bought in 1968 a big hopper called a bulk feed storage hopper.
-They bought it from the makers, the defendants, Uttley Ingham & Co Ltd, who are sheet-metal workers.
-The plaintiffs paid £270 for it.
-It was a huge round metal bin 28 feet high and 8 feet 6 inches in diameter.
-It was cylindrical at the top and tapering down into a cone.
-It had a lid on the top with a ventilator in it.
-The pignuts go into the top and come out at the bottom.

-The first hopper was so successful that in 1971 the plaintiffs ordered a second one to be just the same as the first.
-It cost £275.
-The defendants accepted the order in a letter of April 23, 1971, in these terms:

-"We are very pleased to book your order for one bulk hopper exactly as supplied in 1968. ...
-Hopper fitted with ventilated top and complete with filler and breather pipes ...
-Ex works price £275.
-Carriage charges £15.
-We deliver in an upright position on your prepared concrete base and bolt down ... tipping the hopper off the back of the vehicle."